-There are several automotive review sites that car dealers, auto shops, service centers, and similar automotive-related businesses constantly keep an eye on: Google+ Local (formerly Google Places), DealerRater, Cars.com, and Edmunds, among many others.
+There are several automotive review sites that car dealers, auto shops, service centers, and similar automotive-related businesses constantly keep an eye on: Google My Business (formerly Google Places), DealerRater, Cars.com, and Edmunds, among many others.
 But if you’re in the business of selling cars, parts, or services, perhaps none of these sites is more important than the survey rating.

 Just last week, The Consumerist published a story about one particular Ford dealership, and how seriously – too seriously, in fact – it takes its customers’ survey ratings.